-Data from our Experience surveys, most gathered within 48 hours of a clinical encounter, reinforce the importance of treating patients as unique people.
-The most prominent comments from nearly 325,000 Detractors provide yet another lens for seeing the value of connecting, listening, and partnering.
-Across Medical Practice and Inpatient settings, the lack of three things - emotional support, listening, and involvement of family/friends - appear to be a direct path to disappointing patients and generating Detractors.
+Data from our patient-experience surveys-most gathered within 48 hours of a clinical encounter-reinforce the importance of treating patients and family members as unique people.
+The most prominent comments from 35,000 Detractors in the pediatric setting provide yet another lens for seeing the value of connecting, listening, and partnering.
+The lack of three things among providers-emotional support, listening, and time spent with patients-appears to offer a direct path to disappointing patients and generating Detractors.